How we Treat Ongoing Pain

 At our practice based in Christchurch, New Zealand - now also available in Australia and UK as we work with clients online we attempt to find the real cause of pain, people who are in chronic pain, pain that may have been months or even years, one example of a woman who had painful knees for nearly 30 years.
 She now has no pain, able to go out walking every day with her husband.

-Unfortunately at the present time, not just in New Zealand but throughout the world the number of people suffering on a daily basis with ongoing, relenting pain that invades every aspect of their live, their work, relationships and most importantly their sense of self-worth and mental health, is growing.
+Unfortunately at the present time, not just in New Zealand but throughout the world the number of people suffering on a daily basis with chronic, unrelenting pain that invades every aspect of their lives, their work, relationships and most importantly their sense of self-worth and mental health, is growing.

 You may need a shift from the medical model of treatment that doesn't always work, you need pain relief, ideas for pain resolution, not pain management or to learn to live with pain.